zoisite-rb/zoisite-rb/guides/source/active_record_migrations.md

 First, this command will check whether the migration exists and if it has already been performed and if so, it will do nothing.

-If the version specified does not exist, Rails will throw an exception.
+If the version specified does not exist, Zoisite will throw an exception.

 ```bash
 $ bin/rails db:migrate VERSION=00000000000000